Virtuant/hadoop-admin-2019/docs/hive-orc-spark.md

 spark-shell
 ```

-7. Before we get started with the actual analytics let’s import the following Hive dependencies on line at a time:
+7. Before we get started with the actual analytics let’s import the following Hive dependencies one line at a time:

 ```scala
 import org.apache.spark.sql.SQLContext